A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 Perhaps the main strategy of the labor left over the last fifty years, one which McAlevey, Moody, and Burns all support, is that of socialists running for union officer positions and taking over the formal leadership of unions.
 Socialists typically form a caucus within the union to pursue this strategy and, once in leadership, aim to reform the union to be more militant, democratic, and leftist.
 While winning leadership as a caucus isn’t the final goal of caucus reformism, it is the central concept through which all organizing is oriented towards and channeled through.

 Even the successes have been more modest and complicated once you take a closer look at them.
 For example, the authors of Labor Notes’ favorable book on CTU’s famous 2012 strike note honestly how a “big part of their victory was simply holding the line on longstanding aspects of their contract” and that it “was not chock-full of big improvements.”
+The resulting contract successfully maintained, but did not improve, teacher healthcare benefits and class-size caps.
+CTU president Karen Lewis, not wanting to sugarcoat the 2012 contract while members were voting on it, said, “This is an austerity contract.”
+Teachers won an increase in their annual budget for classroom supplies, but that was more than offset by the decrease in benefits that were to be paid out to teachers who were laid off due to school closures.
+While it was impressive that CTU was able to go on strike at all and not lose given the preceding decades of teacher union decline, it’s important to remember that they didn’t really “win” anything material through the strike either.
 In subsequent years, CTU and its allies fought but struggled to hold ground against the school closures and charter school takeover which remain an existential threat to public education in the city.

 I hardly mean to say that the evidence implies this strategy has failed relative to other left labor approaches but only want to point out that it has not been a clear-cut success either.
 That this has been the primary strategy of left unionists over the period of the greatest decline in union power isn’t by itself an indictment.
-But whether this strategy will help facilitate building worker power in the long-term going forward is an open question.
-And the question obviously isn’t whether it would have been better for leftists to have done nothing, which is obviously untrue, but whether more gains and power could have been built using other strategies.
+But whether this strategy will best facilitate building worker power in the long-term going forward is an open question.

-One critique of this strategy is that a focus on winning elections often comes to displace building power on the shop floor through organizing towards direct action.
+One critique of this strategy is that a focus on winning elections often comes to displace building power on the shop floor by organizing towards direct action.
 The reform caucus that was active in my union local years ago received plenty of mentorship from and co-hosted speaking events with other big-name caucuses from around the country about how to win union elections.
-However, rarely did the caucus leaders express much interest in organizing with coworkers on the shop floor.
-While advocates of caucuses will claim that union electoralism and workplace organizing are complementary, I more often see electoral focus on top union offices as being pursued in place of more grassroots methods.
+However, rarely did the caucus leaders express interest in organizing with coworkers on the shop floor.
+While advocates of caucuses will claim that union electoralism and workplace organizing are complementary, I more often see electoral focus on top union offices being pursued at the expense of more grassroots methods.

 IWW Syndicalism, Dual Unions, and Solidarity Unionism